thealphadollar/GDrive_Sync/README.md

 in the document.

 GDrive_Sync uses [PyDrive](https://github.com/googledrive/PyDrive) and [crontab](https://pypi.python.org/pypi/python-crontab) to interact with GDrive and Unix cron process manager respectively.
 It also requires root permission for the "-start", "-stop" and "-status" argument since it needs to alter the CronTab files.

+[futurize](http://python-future.org/overview.html) library is used for the purpose of making the code compatible with both, python 2 and python 3.

 ## Installation And Usage

 Current build works on Python 2 (Python 3 is supported but a bug is there which does not allow connection to be established on systems using proxy).

 ### Dependencies
+Please install pip before moving on if you don't have python-pip<br/>
+`sudo apt-get update`<br/>
+`sudo apt-get install python-pip`<br/>

+Once pip is installed, download the below dependencies (you don't need to follow the below steps if using pip installation method).
 1. PyDrive<br/>
-`sudo -H pip2 install PyDrive`
+`pip2 install PyDrive`
 2. crontab<br/>
-`sudo -H pip2 install python-crontab`
+`pip2 install python-crontab`
+3. future<br/>
+`pip2 install future`

-### Cloning And Initiating
+### Installing
+The repository can be installed through pip or by manually cloning the repository.

+##### Using pip

+1. Install through pip2 (till [python3 bug](https://github.com/thealphadollar/GDrive_Sync/issues/11) is resolved)<br/>
+`pip2 install drive_sync`<br/>
+This process also resolves all the dependencies.
+2. To initiate the upload process from default directory.<br/>
+`drive_sync -start` </br>
+This will open a web browser if its the first launch of GDrive_Sync.
+Later it'll be used to start the process with previously associated GAccount unless "-reset" is used.
+3. Now GDrive_Sync will be monitoring set upload/download folders.
+Use `-config` parameter to add/modify upload or download directory.
+4. To stop GDrive_Sync at any instance,<br/>
+`drive_sync -stop`
+5. To know if GDrive_Sync is active,<br/>
+`./gdrive_sync/main.py -status`

+##### Manual Cloning

 1. Clone the [repository](https://github.com/thealphadollar/GDrive_Demo.git), <br/>
 `git clone https://github.com/thealphadollar/GDrive_Demo.git`
 2. Open the folder and give<br/>
-`sudo -H ./gdrive_sync/main.py -start`<br/>
+`./gdrive_sync/main.py -start`<br/>
 This command adds `./gdrive_sync/main.py -start` to your cron jobs with periodicity of 5 minutes.
 3. A link will open asking for GDrive access; allow for all.
-4. Now GDrive_Sync will be monitoring default upload/download folders.
+4. Now GDrive_Sync will be monitoring set upload/download folders.
 Use `-config` parameter to add/modify upload or download directory.
 5. To stop GDrive_Sync at any instance,<br/>
-`sudo -H ./gdrive_sync/main.py -stop`
+`./gdrive_sync/main.py -stop`
 6. To know if GDrive_Sync is active,<br/>
-`sudo -H ./gdrive_sync/main.py -status`
+`./gdrive_sync/main.py -status`

 ### What Cron Script Does?